 At Muzaffarabad rally, PM Imran calls out 'coward' Modi for oppressing occupied Kashmir residents

-Prime Minister Imran Khan is holding a rally in Muzaffarabad to show solidarity with residents of occupied Kashmir, who have been under a lockdown for more than 40 days after India moved to annex the territory.
+Prime Minister Imran Khan on Friday held a rally in Muzaffarabad to show solidarity with residents of occupied Kashmir, who have been under a lockdown for more than 40 days after India moved to annex the territory.

 The premier began his address to the mammoth gathering by thanking them for giving him a splendid welcome.